-Minor: Students who have declared a single major must also declare a minor.
-See Programs and Certificates for a list of subjects which may be minors declared a s i n t h e A minor must include a minimum of ★12 to a maximum of ★42 at the senior level in an approved subject outside the single major.
-At least ★6 must be at the 300- or 400-level as specified by the department; some departments require specific courses and/or more than the specified Faculty minimums.
+Minor: Students may declare one or more minors.
+See Programs and Certificates for a list of subjects which may be declared as minors in the BA.

+A minor must include a minimum of $\star$ 12 to a maximum of $\star$ 42 at the senior level in an approved subject outside any major.
+Additional courses in a minor may not be taken as options.
+At least $\star$ 6 must be at the 300- or 400-level as specified by the department; some disciplines require specific courses and/ or more than the specified Faculty minimums.
 See below for specific requirements by subject.
-The maximum units of course weight may not be exceeded (i.e., additional courses in the minor may not be taken as options).
-For Arts minors, a minimum of ★6 at the senior level must be satisfied with coursework offered by the Faculty of Arts at the University of Alberta and for Science minors, a minimum of ★9 at the senior level must be satisfied with course work offered by the Faculty of Science at the University of Alberta.
-Senior-level courses in the minor, taken as part of the basic program requirements must also be counted toward the minor.
-Students who declare a double major are not permitted to also declare a
+For Arts minors, a minimum of $\star$ 6 at the senior level must be satisfied with coursework offered by the Faculty of Arts at the University of Alberta.
+For Science minors, a minimum of $\star$ 9 at the senior level must be satisfied with course work offered by the Faculty of Science at the University of Alberta.
+Senior-level courses in the minor taken as part of the Common Requirements must also be counted toward the minor.

 In addition to the Arts and Science disciplines noted in Programs and Certificates (including MATH, PSYCO and STAT), students may also select a minor from the Faculty of Science from the list below.
-Students must meet the minor requirements of the Faculty of Arts as well as those of the Faculty of Science, which include requirements for specific courses (see Minors) therefore, the requirements are a minimum of $\star 24$ to a maximum of $\star 36$ in the minor subject(s), including no more than $\star 12$ at the junior level and at least $\star 6$ at the 300-level or higher.
+Students must meet the minor requirements of the Faculty of Arts as well as those of the Faculty of Science, which include requirements for specific courses [see Minors].
+The requirements are a minimum of $\star$ 24 to a maximum of $\star$ 36 in the minor subject(s), including no more than $\star$ 12 at the junior level and at least $\star$ 6 at the 300-level or higher.
 A Science minor consists of Science courses taken from one of the following areas:

 - a.
 Biological Sciences (see Minors for specific requirements) - b.
 Chemistry (see Minors for specific requirements) - c.
 Computing Science (see Minors for specific requirements) - d.
-Earth and Atmospheric Sciences (see Minors for specific requirements)
+Earth and Atmospheric Sciences (see Minors for specific requirements) - e.

-- e.
 Mathematics (see Minors for specific requirements) - f.
 Physical Sciences (see Minors for specific requirements) - g.
 Physics (see Minors for specific requirements) - h.
-Statistics

-Students taking a Science minor are not permitted to complete a minor in the same department as their major.
+Statistics (see Minors for specific requirements) Students taking a Science minor are not permitted to complete a minor in the same department as their major. - Course Maximum: No more than ★48 at the senior level applicable to any one major is permitted, whether or not a major in that discipline has been declared. - Cross-Listed Courses: Courses listed in more than one major/minor are known as cross-listed courses.
+Unless otherwise notified by the student, the Undergraduate Student

-Cross-Listed Courses: Courses listed in more than one major/minor are a s cross-listed courses.
-The use of cross-listed courses is especially common in interdisciplinary programs (East Asian Studies; Film Studies; International Studies; Native Studies; Science Technology and Society; Women's and Gender Studies), but is becoming increasingly common in other areas also (e.g. Religious Studies).
-Unless otherwise notified by the student, the Undergraduate Student Services Office will apply cross-listed courses to the specific subject discipline.
+Services Office will apply cross-listed courses to the specific subject discipline.
 For example, a CLASS course cross-listed with Religious Studies will apply to the Classics major or minor unless the student has advised the Undergraduate Student Services Office in writing that it should apply to the Religious Studies portion of the student's program.
-When students ask that a cross-listed course be applied to their other subject of concentration, that course will then be applied to the minimums and maximums for that other
+When students ask that a cross-listed course be applied to their other subject of concentration, that course will then be applied to the minimums and maximums for that other subject.